 - We will then investigate your complaint.
-The investigating Partner will review your matter file and speak to the member of staff who acted for you.
+We will review your matter file and speak to the member of staff who acted for you.

-- Within 20 working days of receipt if your written complaint, the Senior Partner or Head of relevant department will send you a written reply to your complaint, including our suggestions for resolving the matter, if the complaint is upheld.
+- Within 20 working days of receipt of your written complaint, the Complaints Partner will send you a written reply to your complaint, including our suggestions for resolving the matter if the complaint is upheld.

 PO Box 6806